 Below are basic guidelines for those wishing to earn their counseling certification in Georgia.
-Most requirements such as earning your Master's degree, completing 3200 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the Georgia counseling licensure process.
+Most of these requirements, such as earning your Master's degree, completing 3200 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Georgia counseling licensure process.
 However, it is wise to contact the Georgia State Board of Professional Counselors, Social Workers and Marriage and Family Therapists at (478) 207-2440 to make sure you are on the right track.

 I'm a High School Graduate